Jarrell Miller: Rise up the ranks

-Miller vs. Washington
+Miller vs. Washington, Wach

-On June 27, 2017 it was announced that Miller would fight former world title challenger Gerald Washington (18-1-1, 12 KOs) on the undercard of Garcia-Broner at the Barclays Center in New York on July 25 in a 10-round bout, this was Miller's first fight back after an 11-month layoff.
+On June 27, 2017, it was announced that Miller would fight former world title challenger Gerald Washington (18–1–1, 12 KOs) on the undercard of Garcia-Broner at the Barclays Center in New York on July 25 in a 10-round bout, this was Miller's first fight back after an 11-month layoff.
 Miller weighed in a career high 298.8 pounds while Washington weighed 248 pounds, 9 pounds heavier than when he challenged Wilder for the WBC title in February 2017.
 After the weigh in, the face off was tense as Miller was trash-talking Washington, who never did any trash-talking back.
 Miller then threw his promotional cap towards Washington as the face off was broken up.
 Miller broke down Washington over 8 rounds eventually forcing the corner and referee stopping the fight.
 Washington had a good opening round, but Miller took control landing power shots and causing heavy punishment.
 Washington suffered his second consecutive stoppage loss.
 Stephen Espinoza, Showtime Sports general manager praised Miller and said he could soon feature on 'Showtime Championship Boxing'.
 Miller spoke with Showtime after the fight and called Washington a warrior, "I knew there would be a give and take in this fight.
 It's one thing to fight when you have stamina; it's another to fight when you're tired.
 I was trying to out-think him [...]
 Gerald was very tough.
 It was a very good fight that had me thinking.
 My power was there.
 I took the hard way back coming in off of a layoff.
 Gerald definitely pushed me and motivated me.
 I had to rely on my brain and my power."
 Miller received a $70,000 purse for the win, while Washington earned $50,000.